nicolsek/Transdir/README.md

-# Transdir
+Transdir
+===
-A community verified resource for Trans services.
+> A community verified resource for Trans* services.
+> Written for the 2018 Hackathon transdiretory challenge.